 In many ways, getting the basics right on Baidu is much the same as on other search platforms.
 Having a clear account structure, for example, is vital, as is ensuring you have a good combination and split of match type, allowing you to filter the most valuable traffic.

 When advertising on Baidu, localizing your ad copy is vital for success.
 Rather than simply translating your ad copy, ensure you use on-the-ground experts who are able to tailor your ads to the local market and trends.

-Making sure you have clear tracking in place for Baidu is also vital.
+Making sure you have clear tracking in place is also vital.
 Using Baidu’s analytics is a great option, given its direct integration with the Baidu interface.
 However, using your existing global reporting system, such as Google Analytics, is also possible - just be aware that there can be data discrepancies.